UPDATED - March 12, 2014

 In April of 2011, American hit Orbitz (and parent Travelport) with an antitrust suit, accusing them of monopoly tactics.
 American says the companies are trying to control the distribution of airline tickets to business travelers and are retaliating against American for objecting.

-On June 1st, Travelport won an injunction in the Illinois Circuit Court (where the original suit was filed in December).
-Effective immediately, Orbitz has reinstated American Airlines full schedule.
+On June 1st, 2011, Travelport won an injunction in the Illinois Circuit Court (where the original suit was filed in December).
+Effective immediately following the injunction, Orbitz reinstated American Airlines full schedule.

 At the time of its initial public offering in 2007, Orbitz Worldwide entered into a subscriber services agreement with Travelport that included certain exclusivity provisions for its global distribution services.
 From Jan.
 1, 2015, Orbitz Worldwide will no longer be subject to these exclusivity provisions.